Travel to Nubra Valley from Khardongla to one time highest motorable road

 We arrived at North Pullu and had lunch in the afternoon.
 It’s located at 15,300 feet above sea level, but the temperature was around 2 degrees Celsius.
 The food here was really satisfying.
 After finishing our meal, we continued on our way.

-Also Read: Full details Leh Ladakh in winter
+Also Read: Leh Ladakh in winter

 Khalsar